-- SILS celebrates its 75th anniversary with the theme, “Illuminating the Past, Imagining the Future” (Sept.
-18).
+- SILS celebrates its 75th anniversary with the theme, “Illuminating the Past, Imagining the Future” on September 18.

-- School observes the grand finale of its 75th anniversary (Sept.
-17).
+- School observes the grand finale of its 75th anniversary on September 17.

 - SILS presented with Joint Resolution 249 by the North Carolina House of Representatives.